-But according to our report, the vast majority of salespeople say that they’re developing their sales skills “on the job” (92%) and just over half (51%) are learning via “feedback from their manager”, which is the next most common development technique.
+But according to our State of Sales report, over half of salespeople say that they’re developing their sales skills “on the job” (53%) and just a small percentage (6%) are learning via “feedback from their manager”.
+13% are learning through “training and qualifications”, which is the next most common development technique.

 Although firsthand experience is obviously a positive, it’s definitely not the only way that salespeople can or should hone their craft.
 Also, some of the most important soft skills require you to get perspective beyond your day-to-day tasks.
 Key examples include:

 There’s no shortage of options for developing your skill stack, but that last point is a big one.
-Regularly reviewing your performance data makes it easier to understand which areas of the sales pipeline you might be struggling with and how you can get better.
+Regularly reviewing your performance data makes it easier to understand which areas of the sales pipeline you might be struggling with and how you can tweak the sales process to improve.

 6. They love what they do

-Passionate reps are the ones that relish the challenge of a cold sales call.
+Passionate reps are the ones that relish the challenge of cold calling.
 They thrive by being around their co-workers, supported even more by a competitive environment.
 That happiness translates into sales soft skills such as confidence, making agents even more magnetic to leads and prospects on the phone.